datagrains/csv_etl_pipeline/README.md

    ```
    This will start the program and it will use the settings you configured in `config.yaml`.

-   (Note that if running on Mac OS with an IDE like Spyder or Jupyter, you may need to install Xcode Command Line Tools to interact with Git.
+   (Note that if running on MacOS with an IDE (e.g. Spyder, Jupyter, PyCharm), you may need to install [Xcode Command Line Tools](https://mac.install.guide/commandlinetools/) to interact with Git.
-   Ensure your working directory is set to ../csv_etl_pipeline in your IDE, and prefix all terminal commands with `!`).
+   Ensure your IDE's working directory is set to `.../csv_etl_pipeline`, and prefix all terminal commands with `!`).

 ### Running via Docker
 A `Dockerfile` is included to easily containerise the pipeline and run it in any environment with Docker support (e.g. AWS, Azure, Google Cloud).